cncf/tag-security/security-whitepaper/v2/cloud-native-security-whitepaper.md

 because Threat Actors are known to hold organizations hostage and request greater demands when they realize they still have control of the environment.

-As soon as you feel comfortable that you have contained the active threat, it appears to be eradicated from your IT/Cloud environment.
-You will now start working on recovery.
+As soon as you feel comfortable that you have contained the active threat and it appears to be eradicated from your IT/Cloud environment, you will now start working on recovery.
 This next point is crucial to responding to a Ransomware attack and could save you millions of dollars.

 It is essential to have a backup program that has been tested and protects your backups.
 It is recommended that you have